Hundreds of Thousands Still Without Power in Sally Cleanup

 Hundreds of thousands of people were still without power Friday along the Alabama coast and the Florida Panhandle in the aftermath of Hurricane Sally as officials assessed millions of dollars in damage that included a broken bridge in Pensacola and ships thrown onto dry land.

-While the cleanup pressed on, the record-shattering hurricane season notched another milestone: Forecasters ran out of traditional names for storms, forcing them to begin using the Greek alphabet for only the second time since the 1950s.
+While the cleanup pressed on, the record-shattering hurricane season notched another milestone: Forecasters ran out of traditional names for storms after three new systems formed in about six hours.
+That forced them to begin using the Greek alphabet for only the second time since the 1950s.

 In Loxley, Alabama, Catherine Williams lost power and some of her roof to Sally.
 The storm also destroyed three pecan trees in her yard that she used to try to make ends meet.